Summit station (NJ Transit): Station layout and services

 There are two platforms and three tracks: Track 1 is served by a side platform, while an island platform serves Track 2 and the Wall Track.
 Track 1 is accessible via the station overpass or directly from the Union Place parking lot, while the island platform can only be accessed via the overpass.

 In the early morning hours, trains on the Gladstone Branch originate at Gladstone Station with a final destination to Hoboken Terminal.
-Trains going to New York Pennsylvania Station (New York Penn Station) originate in Dover.
+Trains going to New York Penn Station originate in Dover.

 On weekends, the Gladstone Branch trains only operate between Summit and Gladstone, requiring passengers wishing to travel farther east to transfer across the platform to a Morristown Line train, which operates between Dover and New York (as well as Hoboken via a transfer at Newark Broad Street station).

 The station has a small parking lot on its property that slopes down from Union Place.
 Another large lot is across Summit Avenue, accessible from Broad Street.
 In the 1990s, a multistory parking garage was built on part of the Broad Street lot.
 Following the September 11 attacks, the city made daily chalk marks on the tires of the many unclaimed vehicles to help identify those missing.

 The station also has a waiting room with a small coffee and newspaper shop open during the morning rush hour and then through the evening rush hour.